DouglasGray/xsk-rs/README.md

 ### Examples

 These can be found in the `examples` directory.
-A simple example of forwarding packets between two virtual interfaces can be found in `hello_xdp.rs`, while a slightly more complex example of sending and receiving packets is in `dev2_to_dev1.rs`.
+A simple example of moving bytes between a veth pair can be found in `hello_xdp.rs`, while a slightly more complex example of sending and receiving eth frames is in `dev2_to_dev1.rs`, which includes a single-threaded and multi-threaded implementation.

 ### Running tests / examples

-It may be that root permissions are required to run the tests or examples.
+It may be that root permissions are required to run the tests or examples, since they require a veth pair to be set up.
 If that's the case try:

 ```
 # tests